 — The ones that most influence the presentation.

-— Our goal is to budget a little more money upfront to try to purchase some (pre-owned) professional gear, like a camera kit, rigs and maybe lens(s).
-This prevents the costly rental loop, plus it allows far more flexibility in scheduling and filming, as you’re not at the mercy of a rental house or of the potential lack of resources in a location.
+— Our goal is to budget a little more money upfront to try to purchase some (pre-owned) professional gear, like a camera kit, rigs and maybe a lens(es).
+This prevents the super costly rental loop, plus it allows far more flexibility in scheduling and filming, as you’re not at the mercy of a rental house or of the potential lack of resources in a location.

 — In addition to stitching the episodes, we’ll also include here color correction and a suite of visual elements fine-tuned in post-production.
-For example, we’ve got ideas for cool graphics or animations (for credits), plus at least two sequences which may require some VFX love, which would be done by a partner company.
+For example, we’ve got ideas for cool graphics or animations (for credits), plus sequences which may require some light, VFX love, which would be done by a partner company.

 — Here we include two facets of sound: first, the recording of dialogue and sounds during filming, and second, editing and mixing those sounds, plus creating new ones, during post-production.
 Our goal is, again, to try to purchase some sound gear upfront, to both cut the rental loop and to be able to customize for production needs.